brightsign/simple-gaze-detection-html/README.md

 The Brightsign CLI is the easiest way to do this, find info on that [here](https://www.npmjs.com/package/@brightsign/bsc).

+## Ensure the BSMP is Installed

+If your player needs the extension installed, include the [bspf](./bsfw/cobra-standalone-npu_gaze-0.1.3-alpha.bsfw) on the root of the SD card and it will be automatically installed on the next boot.

 ## Licensing

 This project is released under the terms of the [Apache 2.0 License](./LICENSE.txt).
-Any model used in a BSMP must adhere to the license terms for that model.
-This is discussed in more detail [here](./model-licenses.md).